hal-uw/gpu_variability_sc22_artifact/sec5a_resnet/README.md

 3. Run `run-resnet.sh`.

 You will find a few output files in the working directory:
   - `resnet_*.csv`: contains kernel information, GPU SM frequency, power, and temperature.
-There will be one csv file per GPU (e.g., if you trained on 4 GPUs, there will be 4 csv files).
+During the profiling process, `nvprof` generates multiple such CSV files, not all of which contain useful information.
+The number of CSV files with useful information corresponds to the number of GPUs that ResNet is being run on.
   - `resnet_iterdur_*.txt`: contains iteration durations.
 Iteration durations are directly printed from line 75 in `sec5a_resnet/cnn_utils/engine.py`.
 Only one text file.

 ## Troubleshooting